open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 Make sure your standalone node is provisioned with the specified version of immutable image.
 Follow all instructions outlined in the [Get Started Guide](get-started-guide.md#prerequisites) to complete the initial setup.

+> **Important Notes**:
-> **Note**: Keep in mind that the standalone node updates do not support mutable or ISO images of Edge Microvisor Toolkit.
+<span style="color: red;"><strong>Note #1:</strong> Keep in mind that the standalone node updates do not support mutable or ISO images of Edge Microvisor Toolkit.</span>
+<span style="color: red;"><strong>Note #2:</strong> Only upgrades with Edge Microvisor Toolkit (EMT) images are supported, meaning that updates can only be performed with the latest available versions of EMT images.
+Users can regularly check for new EMT image releases and plan their upgrade accordingly.</span>
+<span style="color: red;"><strong>Note #3:</strong> The Edge Microvisor Toolkit (EMT) supports upgrades exclusively within its designated image type.
+Which means systems initially provisioned with non-RT EMT images then upgrades for systems using non-RT EMT images. </span>

 #### 1.1: Prepare the USB Drive